-Walking Lunge is an exercise that takes almost any other version of a lunge to the next level.
-Walking Lunges improve your overall strength not only in your legs, but in your core as well.
+A walking lunge is an exercise that takes almost any other version of a lunge to the next level.
+Walking lunges improve your overall strength not only in your legs, but in your core as well.
 The additional walking motion added to the traditional lunge brings cardiovascular benefits, making the list of benefits to this lower body workout grow.
-There are so many reasons to learn how to do walking lunge.
+There are so many reasons to learn how to do walking lunges.

 The motion in a walking lunge is the key.
 Rather than remaining stationary, you are using a push forward from the back leg and pull forward from the front leg.
 These push and pull actions will help the glute muscles fire in a very specific way.
 It is easy in other lunge positions for your quads to take over and do the work while your glutes remain quiet.
 One of the reasons for performing a lunge is to tighten and lift your back-side, so doing the walking lunges is a more sure-fire way to make sure you are getting those results.

 Most of us spend a lot of time sitting, whether that is at a desk or elsewhere; the sitting motion often tightens up muscles, especially hip flexors, after long periods of time.
 The walking lunge boosts the flexibility of the hip flexor muscles, which are the muscles that tighten up from sitting.
 The range of motion in this exercise gives those flexors a nice, deep stretch.
 In addition, the distribution of body weight in this movement improves both the balance and coordination of one’s body, helping improve posture overall.